Kishanpandey2/Problem-of-the-day-of-Leetcode-and-GeeksForGeeks/README.md

 # Problem-of-the-day-of-Leetcode-and-GeeksForGeeks
-Here the Daily problem challenge will appear of Leetcode as well as GFG .
+Here the Daily problem Solution will appear of Leetcode as well as GFG .